Launching a new product comes with plenty of challenges and the way we’re launching products as PMMs is shifting; it’s getting faster.

 Before I go there, what is my company and what do we do?

 My company is PTC and we sell software to industrial companies.
 What is an industrial company?
 An industrial company is somebody who makes something.

-Those companies like John Deer, Airbus, Toyota, those type of companies are ones that we sell our products to.
+Those companies like John Deer, Airbus, and Toyota, those types of companies are the ones that we sell our products to.

 What are we working on here at PTC?
 We're working on augmented reality and some people consider this the fourth platform wave when it comes to communicating product information or just information in general.